 The armed forces healthcare section of the NHS website explains how the NHS can help if you're in military service or a veteran.

 To ensure veterans access the right treatment at the right time there are some good points to bear in mind.
 Registering with a GP is probably one of the most important things you will need to do.
 Ensure you tell them of your military background so they can access your medical records and give you the support you need.
 There are a number of Herefordshire surgeries that are accredited as Veteran Friendly:

-- Cantilupe Surgery, 51 St Owen Street.
-Hereford, HR1 2JB
+- Wargrave House Surgery, 23 St Owen Street, Hereford HR1 2JB

 Use the NHS search site to find NHS and private dentists in Herefordshire.